-- 109. The MPS has made efforts to improve intelligence frameworks around drugs and drug related crime with the creation of a Central Drugs Trafficking Database (CDTD).
+- 110. The MPS has made efforts to improve intelligence frameworks around drugs and drug-related crime with the creation of a Central Drugs Trafficking Database (CDTD).
 This has been funded by the Home Office and is based within the Drugs Directorate.
-It contains detailed information on drugs trafficking crimes recorded in the MPS and aims to support the MPS and individual boroughs through the provision of intelligence products such as strategic and tactical assessments, problem and subject profiles.
-The primary source for this data is the MPS Crime Report Information System (CRIS) records although there have been concerns within this team about the quality of information held on this system.
-In order to resolve this, the team is working with colleagues to improve the design, supervision, training and knowledge of CRIS80. - 110.
+It contains detailed information on drug trafficking crimes recorded in the MPS and aims to support the MPS and individual boroughs through the provision of intelligence products, such as strategic and tactical assessments, problem and subject profiles.
+The primary source for this data is the MPS Crime Report Information System (CRIS) records, although there have been concerns within the Drugs Directorate about the quality of information held on this system.
+In order to resolve this, the team is working with colleagues to improve the design, supervision, training and knowledge of CRIS. - 111.
 We heard positive examples of how CDTD is providing support to other parts of the MPS, including Operation Trident and the Serious and Organised Crime Unit.
 It has profiled two boroughs and made links previously unknown to the police.
-Whilst it has proved useful for strategic analysis across the MPS, BOCUs gained from the CDTD, as their own drugs intelligence was often unsuitable for the database.
-The funding from the Home Office for the CDTD has now ended, but the initiative has now been mainstreamed into the new MIB to ensure the benefits it can provide to the organisation can be maximised. - 111.
+While it is proving useful for strategic use across the MPS, it is not clear at present whether BOCUs will gain from the CDTD, as their own drugs intelligence is either too in-depth or inappropriate.
+The funding from the Home Office for the CDTD has now ended.
+However, there are plans to integrate it into the new MIB to ensure the benefits it can provide to the organisation can be maximised. - 112.
 Officers at all levels have suggested that drugs intelligence could be improved by developing dedicated drugs teams at both BOCU and central level.
 Boroughs such as Lambeth and Camden were able to provide much more detailed knowledge and intelligence in relation to their local drugs problem because of dedicated drugs analysis.
 Using this approach the MPS can identify hotspots within boroughs where drug misuse and drug related crime is of particular concern.
 Links can be made to known PPOs and problem drug users.
-This would enable the MPS and in particular BOCUs to focus and target their resources in a much more effective way.
-Both Lambeth and Camden have also developed good information sharing protocols with local partners, such as probation and drugs workers, through effective DIP enforcement. - 112.
+This would enable the MPS, and in particular, BOCUs to focus and target their resources in a much more effective way.
+Both Lambeth and Camden have also developed good information sharing protocols with local partners, such as probation and drugs workers, through effective DIP enforcement. - 113.
 In developing the MIB, the MPS has found that there is no consistency in the way analysts are deployed, although there is consistent training.
 Communication and distribution of the intelligence reports was acknowledged by officers to be inconsistent.
-This in itself makes the intelligence ineffective. - 113.
-Officers also supported the need to move to a harm reduction approach to generate long term solutions.
-More intelligence was needed to understand the impact of what has been achieved in relation to tackling drug supply and demand.
-Analysts also supported the need to shift the focus towards analysis the impact of harm.
+This in itself makes the intelligence ineffective.